Radko Gudas: Tampa Bay Lightning

-Gudas participated in first NHL training camp in 2010 with the Tampa Bay Lightning.
+Gudas participated in his first NHL training camp in 2010 with the Tampa Bay Lightning.
 Gudas was reassigned to Tampa Bay's American Hockey League (AHL) affiliate, the Norfolk Admirals.
 Gudas showed a desire to lay big hits on his opposition, along with an extensive fight card in his rookie season.
 In total Gudas dropped the gloves 16 times, and amassed 165 penalty minutes in 76 games for the Admirals.
 His point totals for that season were 4 goals and 13 assists.

 He spent the entire 2011–12 season in the AHL with the Admirals, and during this season Admirals set a professional hockey record by winning 28 consecutive games.
 Gudas helped lead the Admiral blue-line, along with fellow Lightning prospect Mark Barberio, to the 2012 Calder Cup championship in a four-game sweep of the Toronto Marlies.

 Admirals and Lightning fans had been aware of Gudas' ability to grow a great beard, which he was noted for during the Admirals' playoff run.
 It has been a signature look of his since then.

 Following the dream season for the Admirals, the Lightning ended their affiliation with Norfolk and entered into a multi-year affiliation with the Syracuse Crunch.
 Gudas was assigned to the Crunch for the 2012–13 AHL season.
 Gudas was recalled by the Lightning on 11 March 2013.
 Prior to being recalled he had 4 goals and 20 points for the Crunch, at the time leading the AHL with a plus/minus rating of plus-32.
 He was also fourth in the league with 207 penalty minutes.